alexdiliberto/alexdiliberto.github.io/_posts/2017-05-27-ember-route-hooks-a-complete-look.md

 The route hook lifecycle in Ember can be broken up into two distinct phases: the **validation phase** and the **setup phase**.
 These two phases are surrounded by two separate actions that get triggered within the context of the route: [`willTransition()`](https://www.emberjs.com/api/classes/Ember.Route.html#event_willTransition) at the beginning and [`didTransition()`](https://www.emberjs.com/api/classes/Ember.Route.html#event_didTransition) at the end after a successful transition.

-Please note that I will simply describe the _most general_ route transition case.
-Additionally, I will outline, in call order, the major routing hooks which will be triggered for the route transition lifecycle.
-I'm not including _all_ hooks, only those which I believe are the most useful to understand.
+Please note that below I will simply describe the _most general_ route transition case.
+Additionally, I will outline, in call order, the major routing hooks which will be triggered for the route transition's lifecycle.
+The major hooks being those which I believe are the most useful to understand.

 ### Starting the Route Transition
 Given that you will begin inside of a specific route within your Ember application and take one of the following actions to perform a route transition: click on a `{% raw %}{{#link-to}}{% endraw %}` Handlebars helper or click on a UI element which performs a programmatic [`transitionTo()`](https://www.emberjs.com/api/classes/Ember.Route.html#method_transitionTo) or [`replaceWith()`](https://www.emberjs.com/api/classes/Ember.Route.html#method_replaceWith) call to navigate into another route.